microsoft/ComplianceCxE/docs/notes/mig/ri.md

 ### Versions

-Then finally – the Versions folder.
+Then finally – the **Versions** folder.
 Consider that we've intentionally enabled some kind of retention policy or hold on a mailbox - meaning we need to make sure for either regulatory, legal or other reasons, that we don't delete anything affected by the hold.

-Now, consider - what if an object is modified?
+Now, consider - *what if an object is modified*?
 We, of course, need to make sure that we keep all versions or instances of each item as it is modified.
 That's what the Versions folder is for - to keep the original copy of the item as well as all versions *before* the modification is made.
-This capability relies on an Exchange feature called Copy-on-Write (COW) page protection which triggers a copy any time certain properties of an Exchange object are modified.
+This capability relies on an Exchange feature called [Copy-on-Write (COW) page protection](https://docs.microsoft.com/en-us/exchange/security-and-compliance/recoverable-items-folder/recoverable-items-folder#copy-on-write-page-protection-and-modified-items) which triggers a copy any time [certain properties](https://docs.microsoft.com/en-us/exchange/security-and-compliance/recoverable-items-folder/recoverable-items-folder#copy-on-write-page-protection-and-modified-items) of an Exchange object are modified.

 !!! example
-    A user has an eDiscovery hold applied to their mailbox, Litigation hold is disabled and the RetainDeletedItemsFor value is the default of 14 days.
+    *A user has an eDiscovery hold applied to their mailbox, Litigation hold is disabled and the RetainDeletedItemsFor value is the default of 14 days.*

     The user sends an email to their personal email address with an attachment.
 After sending, they go into their Sent items, and choose to remove the attachment.
 Then they delete, soft delete and hard delete the sent message.

     When the user removes the attachment, Exchange will copy the original version of the message (with the attachment) to the Versions folder *before* removing the attachment.
 When the user hard deletes the message, it will be retained in the Purges folder for 14 days, then moved to the DiscoveryHolds folder.
-Both the original sent message and the deleted modified message will be discoverable via eDiscovery searches.
-Both will be removed once the eDiscovery hold is removed.
+Both the original sent message and the deleted modified message will be discoverable via eDiscovery searches and both will be removed once the eDiscovery hold is removed.

 <figure>
     <img src="../../img/ri-5.png"/>